Looe Flood Defence and Regeneration Scheme

 The capital cost of delivering the scheme is currently estimated as £197m.
 Cornwall Council has been working closely with the Environment Agency on developing the scheme, with both providing funding for the studies and investigations done so far.

-If the project does receive FDGiA funding from the EA, this will not cover the whole scheme costs and other funding streams will need to be secured.
+If the project does receive FDGiA funding, this will not cover the whole scheme costs and other funding streams will need to be secured.
 The likely figure for FDGiA will be £28.8million.
 The majority of the rest of the funding is likely to come from other government departments.

-The process for securing the FDGiA involves the submission of the Outline Business Case to the Environment Agency for technical assurance.
+The process for securing the FDGiA involves the submission of the Outline Business Case to be peer reviewed for technical assurance.

 This is an important step in ‘checking’ if the process that has been undertaken so far has been carried out properly and the conclusions are justified.
 It is likely that this process will be completed by the end of 2024.